 GeneCards Summary for ADH1B Gene

 ADH1B (Alcohol Dehydrogenase 1B (Class I), Beta Polypeptide) is a Protein Coding gene.
 Diseases associated with ADH1B include Alcohol Dependence and Alcoholic Liver Cirrhosis.
-Among its related pathways are Cytochrome P450 - arranged by substrate type and Cyclophosphamide Pathway, Pharmacodynamics.
+Among its related pathways are Drug metabolism - cytochrome P450 and Cytochrome P450 - arranged by substrate type.
 Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and alcohol dehydrogenase activity, zinc-dependent.
 An important paralog of this gene is ADH1C.

 UniProtKB/Swiss-Prot Summary for ADH1B Gene

 Catalyzes the NAD-dependent oxidation of all-trans-retinol and its derivatives such as all-trans-4-hydroxyretinol and may participate to retinoid metabolism (PubMed:15369820, PubMed:16787387).
 In vitro can also catalyzes the NADH-dependent reduction of all-trans-retinal and its derivatives such as all-trans-4-oxoretinal (PubMed:15369820, PubMed:16787387).
 Catalyzes in the oxidative direction with higher efficiency (PubMed:16787387).
 Has the same affinity for all-trans-4-hydroxyretinol and all-trans-4-oxoretinal (PubMed:15369820).